 Ukrainian Breakfast food:

 Like dancing, Ukrainian food is a big part of the Ukrainian culture.
 Yet, there isn’t much in the way of breakfast fare.
-So, I have had to create it myself.
+So, I have had to create Ukrainian breakfast recipes myself.

 Eggs are optional in this breakfast hash.
 However, since I made this dish for a potluck at work and eggs aren’t that portable, I didn’t add them.
 But when I made it at home, I did use eggs and they made a wonderful addition, adding nice colour to this dish.

 Leftover potatoes save time:

 Many of the breakfast hash recipes I saw online claimed to take 15- 20 minutes, then in the comments below, there were complaints from readers because all the recipes assumed you had leftover potatoes at your disposal.
 With this in mind, I have created this recipe for either situation.
 If you use leftover potatoes, it will take less time.